-To the extent possible, the District will respect the privacy of all students involved; however, limited disclosures may be necessary to conduct a thorough investigation and to comply with law.
 Allegations of prohibited conduct, which includes dating violence, discrimination, harassment, and retaliation, will be promptly investigated.

-If a law enforcement or other regulatory agency notifies the District that it is investigating the matter and requests that the District delay its investigation, the District will resume the investigation at the conclusion of the agency's investigation.
+To the extent possible, the district will respect the privacy of the student.
+However, limited disclosures may be necessary to conduct a thorough investigation and comply with law.
+If a law enforcement or other regulatory agency notifies the district that it is investigating the matter and requests that the district delay its investigation, the district will resume its investigation at the conclusion of the agency's investigation.

-During the course of an investigation, and when appropriate, the District may take interim action to address the alleged prohibited conduct.
+During the course of an investigation and when appropriate, the district will take interim action to address the alleged prohibited conduct.

-If the District's investigation indicates that prohibited conduct occurred, appropriate disciplinary action, and, in some cases, corrective action, will be taken to address the conduct.
-The District may take disciplinary and corrective action even if the conduct that is the subject of the complaint was not unlawful.
+If the district's investigation indicates that prohibited conduct occurred, appropriate disciplinary action and, in some cases, corrective action will be taken to address the conduct.
+The district may take disciplinary and corrective action even if the conduct was not unlawful.

-All involved parties will be notified of the outcome of the District's investigation within the parameters and limits allowed under the Family Educational Rights and Privacy Act (FERPA).
+All involved parties will be notified of the outcome of the district investigation within the parameters and limits allowed under the Family Educational Rights and Privacy Act (FERPA).

-A student or parent who is dissatisfied with the outcome of the investigation may appeal in accordance with policy FNG (LOCAL).
+A student or parent who is dissatisfied with the outcome of the investigation may appeal in accordance with policy FNG(LOCAL).